smwasya/Eneza-Data-Science-Residential-training-2026/GUT_MICROBIOME_PRJCT_8/ENEZAflow/README.md

 ## Authors

-Developed as part of the **ENEZA Data Science Initiative Residential Training 2026**  for reproducible microbiome bioinformatics and downstream machine learning applications.
+Developed as part of the **ENEZA Data Science Initiative Residential Training 2026**  for reproducible microbiome bioinformatics nextflow pipeline and downstream machine learning models for Type 2 Diabetes.